Skip to content

 Straight Flush

 Five cards of the same suit, in sequence.
-This example shows a Jack high straight flush.
-If two or more players hold a straight flush, then it is the highest one wins.
-For example, a Queen high straight flush beats a Jack high straight flush.
-You will notice that this is very similar to a Royal flush, and that’s because a Royal flush is in fact an ace high straight flush – but it’s given its very own ranking.
+If two or more players hold a straight flush, then the higher one wins.
+For example, a Queen-high straight flush beats a Jack-high straight flush.

 Four of a Kind